-Students will be able to get access to Microsoft Office 365 for free using Keyano credentials by clicking here.
+Students will be able to get access to Microsoft Office 365 for Free using Keyano Credentials by clicking here.

-Recording of Lectures and Intellectual Property
+Recording of lectures and Intellectual Property

 Students may only record a lecture if explicit permission is provided by the instructor or by Accessibility Services.
-Even if students have permission to record a lecture or lecture materials, students may not share, distribute, or publish any of the lectures or lecture materials, this includes any recordings, slides, instructor notes, etc. on any platform.
-Thus no student is allowed to share, distribute, publish or sell course related content (instructor, or students) without permission.
+Even if students have permission to record a lecture or lecture materials, students may not publish any of the lectures or lecture materials, this includes any recordings, slides, instructor notes, etc. on any platform.
+Thus no student is allowed to publish or sell instructor notes without formal written permission.
 It is important to recognize that the Canadian Copyright Act contains provisions for intellectual property.
-The Academic Integrity Policy provides additional information on Keyano College's expectations from students as members of the intellectual community.